*Read this only if you live in the state of Washington.

 Maybe.
-In Washington State, these programs are open to all low-income immigrants who meet other program requirements, no matter what your immigration status is:
+In the state of Washington, some programs are open to all immigrants with low incomes who meet other program requirements.
+Your immigration status does not matter for these programs:

 Medical coverage for children under 19.